 60 Chewable fluoride toothpaste tablets in a cardboard box with no water and zero plastic, these are perfect for hand luggage, travel and every day use.
 A tin for storage and traveling is available to purchase separately.

-They are used by people all over the world for their everyday toothpaste and by holiday makers, intrepid travelers, explorers and even academic expeditions.
+They are used by people all over the world for their everyday toothpaste and by holiday makers, intrepid travellers, explorers and even academic expeditions.